yihuacheng/Full-face/README.md

 The Pytorch Implementation of "It’s written all over your face: Full-face appearance-based gaze estimation".

 This is the implementated version in our survey "Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark".
-Please refer our paper or visit our benchmark website for more information.
+Please refer our paper or visit our benchmark <a href="http://phi-ai.org/project/Gazehub/" target="_blank">website</a> for more information.
 The performance of this version is reported in them.

 To know more detail about the method, please refer the origin paper.

+We recommend you to use the data processing code provided in <a href="http://phi-ai.org/project/Gazehub/" target="_blank">GazeHub</a>.

 ## Introduction
 We provide two similar projects for leave-one-person-out evaluation and common training-test split.